Christmas in Indonesia

 Christmas trees in Indonesia are normally artificial ones made of plastic.
 Although less common, some people have real Pine trees to be decorated as Christmas trees.
 The biggest producer of 'real' tress is located in Puncak, West Java.
 Another special type of Christmas tree are ones made from chicken feathers - made by people in their homes on Bali island.
 These feather trees have been exported to different countries around the world.

 In early December, huge Christmas trees with beautiful and colorful decorations can be found in most shopping malls in big cities all over the country.
-In 2011 there also a huge Christmas tree made of edible chocolate, created by professional Indonesian chocolatiers!
+In 2011 there was also a huge Christmas tree made of edible chocolate, created by professional Indonesian chocolatiers!